 At Raising Cane Ranch, we use all these types of agroforestry.
 Simply put, we love trees and birds.
 We’d rather plant a hedgerow along our property line than build a fence.
 When we first bought our farm, there were fields of grass and only a handful of trees in our yard.
 We hardly saw animals and birds on the property.
 Now, after living here for over 15 years we have planted ~5,000 trees and shrubs and the farm is home to a diverse species of animals!

 Hedgerows of native plants and windbreaks along farm boundaries

 Conservation Riparian Enhancement Program (CREP) with native plants to purify the water in a drainage ditch at the back of the property

 Alley cropping of hay in a cider apple orchard

 2 acres of food forest for UPICK customers and sourcing ingredients for hard cider production

 Silvopasture for Highland cattle herd

-If you’re interested in any of the agroforestry practices mentioned above at your location, visit the Agroforestry page at the Snohomish Conservation District website.
+If you’re interested in any of the agroforestry practices mentioned above at your location, checkout these resources: